 Children/Adults aged 10 - 18 play in this league.
 All age groups will have evaluations/try-outs before players are placed on appropriate teams.
 Forms for tryouts are on the main Baseball page.
 You can print them off and bring them to the evaluations along with proof that you have registered beforehand.

 Evaluations (Assessments): U11, U13, U15 and U18

 In these age groups, the reason for skill evaluations (assessment) is, first and foremost, the safety of the athletes.
 We will attempt to place each athlete on a team with players of a comparable skill level in order to promote a safe baseball environment.

 We also evaluate (assess) the athletes so that when tiered into “A” or “AA”, they are afforded the greatest opportunity for fun, further skill development and success at practices and during games.

 Please make certain that your player attends their pre-season evaluation (assessment ) sessions.
 In addition to the evaluations (assessment) component our experienced assessor-coaches also offer tips and instruction, providing a useful early-season workout for all the players.

-For Mosquito division and older, all players who do not attend the pre-season evaluation (assessment) sessions will be assigned to an “A” team automatically.
+For U11 division and older, all players who do not attend the pre-season evaluation (assessment) sessions will be assigned to an “A” team automatically.

 Teams will be assembled by the assessor-coaches for each age group and then coaches will be assigned once the tiering and team selection has been completed.